diem/diem/specifications/consensus/README.md

 Fields:

 * `id` is the unique identifier of this block.
-It is calculated with the LCS serialized hash of `block_data`.
+It is calculated with the BCS serialized hash of `block_data`.
 This field is not serialized but calculated whenever deserialized.
 * `block_data` is the container of the block with zero or more transactions
 * `signature` is populated if this block was proposed by a validator.
 If this block is a genesis or NIL block, it is `None`.